AdminMas7er/2AMC15_Assignment2_2025/README.md

-Here’s an updated version of your README to incorporate the new continuous-space environment, while keeping the structure and tone closely aligned with the original:

----

-# Welcome to Data Intelligence Challenge-2AMC15!
+# Welcome to Data Intelligence Challenge-2AMC15 Assignment 2!

 This is the repository containing the challenge environment code for both grid-world and continuous-space navigation scenarios.